 Keep all windows and doors fully closed during cold or wet weather.

-- The apartments are not equipped with central air-conditioning; however, each apartment is allowed up to 2 air conditioners (see the provisions in King & Queen’s Rules & Regulations pertaining to air conditioners).
+- The apartments are not equipped with central air-conditioning; however, each apartment is allowed up to 2 air conditioners (see the provisions in King & Queen’s Tenant Handbook & Rules and Regulations pertaining to air conditioners).

 - No more than two (2) window air‐conditioning units may be in an apartment.